 The Common Thread-waisted Wasp (Ammophila procera) is a solitary wasp species commonly found in Iowa.

 They construct their nests by digging underground tunnels, usually in sandy soil.
-These tunnels contain multiple cells which are used to store food and lay eggs.
+These tunnels contain multiple cells used to store food and lay eggs.

 The Common Thread-waisted Wasp feeds on caterpillars, katydids, beetles, and other small insects that it hunts and captures with its long legs.

-These wasps rarely sting humans and do not form large colonies like other types of wasps in Iowa.
+These wasps rarely sting humans and do not form large colonies like other wasps in Iowa.

 The Braconid Wasp is a species of wasp found in Iowa.
 They are small and can range from 0.5-10 mm in length.